SoftUni-Internal/interactive-content/EN/04-For-Loop/08-Homework.md

 - 3.00 and 3.99
 - 4.00 and 4.99
 - 5.00 or greater
-- The average grade for all participants
+- The average grade for all students

 ## Input
-- The first input line contains the number of students - an integer in range \[1 ...
+* The first input line contains the number of students - an integer in range \[1 ...
 1000\]
-- On each next line - each student's grade - a real number in range \[2.00 ...
-6.00\]
+* On each next line – each student’s grade, a real number in the range \[2.00…6.00\]

 ## Output
 Print 5 lines of output with the following information:
-- "Top students: \{percentage of students with grades 5.00 or grater\}%"
+- "Top students: \{percentage of students with grades 5.00 or greater\}%"
 - "Between 4.00 and 4.99: \{percentage of students with grades between 4.00 and 4.99 inclusive\}%"
 - "Between 3.00 and 3.99: \{percentage of students with grades between 3.00 and 3.99 inclusive\}%"
 - "Fail: \{percentage of students with grades less than 3.00\}%"